 Donovan Tennis Strategies

 Donovan Tennis Strategies has been helping prospective college tennis players and their families navigate the recruiting process since 1997.
-In addition to consulting services DTS runs two College Prospects Showcases to help players get exposure to college coaches.
+In addition to consulting services DTS runs three College Prospects Showcases to help players get exposure to college coaches.